 There may be times that we are unable to answer the phone or door immediately so we would appreciate it if you would please be patient with us.

-We ask that you respect the 1-2 metre rule, keep social distance during your journey through the practice and wear your facemask at all times other than when you are in the dental chair.
+We ask that you respect the 1-2 metre rule, keep social distance during your journey through the practice and wear your face mask at all times other than when you are seated in the lounge or in the dental chair.

 We ask for 24 hours’ notice if you wish to alter your appointment however if you develop symptoms on the day of your appointment and it is less than 24 hours please notify us immediately and we will reschedule your appointment for you.